Due to COVID-19 related global travel restrictions, the program is on hold until further notice.

 - A copy of your passport photo page

-- A two-page personal statement describing: a) the research or collaborative project you plan to pursue at the University of Michigan, b) your reason for applying for this opportunity, c) how this opportunity will benefit your home institution, and d) your reason for selecting a 4-week or 3-month visit
+- A two-page personal statement describing: a) the research or collaborative project you plan to pursue at the University of Michigan, and b) how this opportunity will benefit your home institution

 - An invitation from the University of Michigan school, department, and/or faculty partner with whom the research will be conducted; email invitation is acceptable.
 (For more information about U-M departments and programs, consult umich.edu.)
 NOTE: The process for applying to work with U-M Law School faculty has changed; please carefully review the FAQs for details.

-- One letter of recommendation from the rector or dean of your institution
+- Letter of recommendation from the rector or dean of your institution

 - A copy of your TOEFL score report (if you have taken the exam in the last three years)